-Our school has thirty networked laptops in two laptop trolleys and 15 iPad.
-Each classroom has a laptop which is also linked to the network.
+Our school has thirty networked laptops in two laptop trolleys and 15 iPads in a trolley.
+Each class has at least one class iPad, and a laptop which is also linked to the network.
 We keep computing resources, including software in a central store cupboard in the hub Every classroom has an interactive whiteboard.
 Every classroom has a visualizer.
+Some SEND children have specific technology to support their needs.